 • Durham Music Service instrument tuition

-• Weekly singing lessons in Key Stage 2 with the school of Rock & Pop.
+• Weekly singing lessons in Key Stage 2.
 Children then get the opportunity to show their performance to peers and family.

 Rock & Pop